sensorlab/sensorlab.github.io/content/people/gcerar/index.md

 # - leaders
 ---

-Gregor Cerar received his Bachelor's (2013) and Master's (2016) degrees from the [Faculty of Electrical Engineering](https://www.fe.uni-lj.si/en/) of the University of Ljubljana, where he completed the Telecommunications study programme, and the Ph.D. degree (2021) from [International Postgraduate School of Jožef Stefan](https://www.mps.si/en/) in Information and Communication technologies with the [Department of Communication Systems](https://e6.ijs.si/), Jožef Stefan Institute.
-He is currently a research associate with the [Department of Communication Systems](https://e6.ijs.si/), [Jožef Stefan Institute](http://ijs.si).
+Gregor Cerar earned his Bachelor's degree (2013) and Master's degree (2016) from the [Faculty of Electrical Engineering](https://www.fe.uni-lj.si/en/) at the University of Ljubljana, where he completed the Telecommunications study program.
+He obtained his Ph.D. in Information and Communication Technologies (ICT) in 2021 from the [International Postgraduate School of Jožef Stefan](https://www.mps.si/en/), in collaboration with the [Department of Communication Systems](https://e6.ijs.si/) at the Jožef Stefan Institute.

+Currently, he holds a part-time postdoctoral position with the [Department of Communication Systems](https://e6.ijs.si/) at the [Jožef Stefan Institute](http://ijs.si) and works as a research engineer at [ComSensus](https://www.comsensus.eu/).